apache/predictionio-sdk-ruby/README.md

 The SDK is fully documented by RDoc.
 You can access the documentation installed by the gem, or run `rdoc` at the root of the repository.
 The documentation will be generated in the `doc` directory.

+A copy of the latest documentation is also generously hosted by RubyDoc.info at http://rubydoc.info/github/PredictionIO/PredictionIO-Ruby-SDK/frames.